Paul de Lagarde: Political writing

-As Lagarde aged, the bitterness he felt about so much of life also hardened his anti-semitism.
+As Lagarde aged, the bitterness he felt about so much of life also hardened his antisemitism.
 His rhetoric advanced well beyond the prevailing prejudice into a conspiratorial fever.
-He corresponded with Adolf Stoecker, the founder of the anti-Semitic Berlin Movement.
-He also showed interest in folkish anti-Semitic societies such as Bernhard Förster and Max Liebermann von Sonnenberg's Deutscher Volksverein and Theodor Fritsch's Deutschsoziale Partei.
+He corresponded with Adolf Stoecker, the founder of the antisemitic 1880s Berlin movement.
+He also showed interest in Völkisch antisemitic societies, including Bernhard Förster and Max Liebermann von Sonnenberg's Deutscher Volksverein, and Theodor Fritsch's Deutschsoziale Partei.

 Lagarde considered Jews to be the greatest barrier to German greatness, and he suggested they be moved to Madagascar.
 In 1887, he wrote, "One would have to have a heart of steel to not feel sympathy for the poor Germans and, by the same token, to not hate the Jews, to not hate and despise those who – out of humanity! – advocate for the Jews or are too cowardly to crush these vermin.
 Trichinella and bacilli would not be negotiated with, trichinella and bacilli would also not be nurtured, they would be destroyed as quickly and as thoroughly as possible."
 He also despised Slavs and wrote, "the sooner they perish the better it will be for us and them".

 In 1878, Lagarde first collected his political essays in Deutsche Schriften (German Writings).
 He published a second volume in 1881 and a combined edition in 1886.
 Fritz Stern zeroed in on the aimless nature of these writings:"He wrote as a prophet; he neither reasoned nor exposited, but poured out his excoriations and laments, his intuitive truths and promises.
 There was nothing limpid or systematic in his work; within each essay he skipped from subject to subject, alternating abstract generalities and concrete proposals.
 The pervasive mood of the book was despair and the dominant tone a kind of whiny heroism."